ItsRqtl/ItsRqtl/README.md

 [![twitter](https://img.shields.io/twitter/follow/itsrqtl?logo=twitter&style=for-the-badge)](https://twitter.com/itsrqtl)

-A random dude suffered from life.
-(Also someone who spend hours on programming every single day.)
+A random dude on the internet.
+(Also someone who spend lots of time on programming.)
 No idea what should I put in about me.
 Ask me lol.

 - I am currently working on **anything I want**

-- Currently learning **something**
+- Currently learning **networking stuff**

 <h3 align="left">Connect with me:</h3>